 Our initial days of watching LFC in New York required early starts, reliable satellite systems and reliable bar owners (no tv coverage).
 Having found a bar that was 1) open as advertised and 2) could acquire the satellite signal, the matchday experience usually involved loud, boorish cockneys and ten-a-penny non-manc mancs.

 It was against this backdrop that the need for LFC supporters to come together was realized and at the start of the 1995/6 season, Liverpool Football Club Supporters Club, New York (LFCNY) was born.
 At the first meeting, in Cleary’s on Third Avenue and 33rd Street, Dave Brenner, Paul Dackombe and Sean Woods were duly elected to run the club.
-Daragh Kennedy took on the role of club president, in our inaugural year, a role he still maintains today.
+Daragh Kennedy took on the role of club president, in our inaugural year.

 It was important to establish ourselves in a bar that was not only welcoming of the revenue but supportive of our goals to provide access to the match and to other Liverpool supporters.
 We wandered in the desert for a few years until we reached the Promised Land – 11th St Bar.
 The formative years also saw the production of a literally hand produced fanzine “25th of May” (our homage to The Glory That Was Rome 1977, and in Sean’s opinion, LFC’s greatest moment; it was also a match attended by Dave, Paul and Sean long before they ever met in New York).